breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 ---
 title: "Logical conditions in Python explained"
-subtitle: "Using conditionals allow you to control the flow of your code and make programatic decisions"
+subtitle: "Using conditionals allow you to control the flow of your code and make programmatic decisions."
 date: "2020-10-19T16:36:31+00:00"
 cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
 textColor: "white"